In League with Satan: Music and lyrics

-In Eduardo Rivadavia's AllMusic review of the band's debut album, he describes the music as a mix of heavy metal, punk metal, and speed metal.
-It has also often been cited as the first black metal song ever released.
+Like most of the songs of the band's debut album, the music on "In League with Satan" is a combination of heavy metal, punk, and speed metal.
+It has also often been cited as the first black metal song ever released, due to its aggressive, satanic lyrics.
 Unlike the demo or single version of the song, the album version of the song opens with a reversed recording of a demonic-sounding voice by using the backmasking technique.
 By spinning the original vinyl counterclockwise, the voice of Lant can be heard saying "Satan, raised in hell, I'm gonna burn your soul, crush your bones, I'm gonna make you bleed, you gonna bleed for me" can be heard.
 Jeff Dunn explains that this was added to the song to "make the song sound more evil."

 This gives way to a slow and heavy percussive tribal rhythm by drummer "Abaddon" followed by the main riff.
-Although much of the band's early music is known for its speed, "In League with Satan" is quite slower, influenced heavily by Dunn's love of Kiss.
-Lant recalls that the song was Venoms attempt at writing a song similar to that of God of Thunder.
-The lyrics of the song, written by Dunn and Lant, see the band continuing to explore Satanic themes, as Lant repeats "Look Out!
-Beware when the full moon's high and bright.
-In every way I'm there every shadow in the night, 'cause I'm evil in league with Satan" during the chorus, while in the verses he describes engaging in violent acts such as killing new born babies and tearing the flesh of infants.
+Although much of the band's early music is known for its fast tempo, "In League with Satan" is a mid-tempo song, heavily influenced by Dunn's love of Kiss.
+Lant recalls that the song was Venoms attempt at writing a song similar to that of "God of Thunder".
 Dunn describes the guitar solo as "just a bunch of single, sustained notes with feedback - just noise, really."